Loss-Complexity Landscape and Model Structure Functions: Introduction

 \section{Introduction}

-Kolmogorov complexity $K(x)$ quantifies the minimal description length of a string $x$ and plays a fundamental role in theoretical computer science and information theory \cite{li1997introduction}.
+Kolmogorov complexity $K(x)$ of a string $x$ is the length of the shortest program that outputs $x$ on a fixed universal prefix-free Turing machine, and plays a fundamental role in theoretical computer science and information theory \cite{li1997introduction}.
 Its refinement, the Kolmogorov structure function, measures the complexity required to describe a string within a given range of model set complexity:

 where $K(S)$ is the Kolmogorov complexity of the set of binary strings that provide models for the given binary string $x$.